OHSAA Northeast Region defunct athletic conferences

-This is a list of former high school athletic conferences in the Northeast Region of Ohio, as designated by the OHSAA.
+This is a list of former high school athletic conferences in the Northeast Region of Ohio, as designated by the Ohio High School Athletic Association (OHSAA).
 If a conference had members that span multiple regions, the conference is placed in the article of the region most of its former members hail from.
 Because the names of localities and their corresponding high schools do not always match and because there is often a possibility of ambiguity with respect to either the name of a locality or the name of a high school, the following table gives both in every case, with the locality name first, in plain type, and the high school name second in boldface type.
 The school's team nickname is given last.

 All-American Athletic Conference

-This short-lived conference began when Hubbard left the Mahoning Valley Conference to join with four defectors from the Steel Valley Conference (leaving the SVC in a weakened state, with only four schools remaining).
-When Western Reserve closed in 1990, Hubbard and Warren Harding rejoined their former conferences, while Howland and Niles McKinley followed Hubbard into the MVC.
+The All-American Athletic Conference was an OHSAA athletic conference that ran from 1986 until 1990.
+The league dissolved following the consolidation of Warren G. Harding and Western Reserve and the departure of Niles and Howland.